GeekyVishweshNeelesh/Shopper_recommendation_project_Machine-Learning/README.md

 - **Agglomerative Clustering** and **DBSCAN** do not support `.predict()` directly.
 - In this app:
-  - Agglomerative is applied using `.fit_predict()` (may throw warning on single input)
+  - Agglomerative is applied using `.fit_predict()` (may throw a warning on a single input)
-  - DBSCAN is included for comparison but will raise an informative error on prediction attempt
+  - DBSCAN is included for comparison, but will raise an informative error on prediction attempt

 ---